aQiber/game_swap-startup/README.md

 # game_swap-startup
-This is a webpage for a startup buissness, where you can swap games based on mapping and geo-location.
-Included with system analysis diagrams and webpage
+This is the webpage for "gameswap", I created an idea for a startup business called ”gameswap” from basic system planning to system analysis for life‑cycle according to customer and market needs until application design.